suljov/ReconRunner/README.md

 # ReconRunner

 A powerful, enhanced version of the popular tools like Gobsuter and ffuf, designed to streamline and improve your experience with directory and file brute-forcing and scan for subdomains.
-This script automates multiple wordlist usage, offers flexible protocol options, and ensures clean and organized output, all while keeping the user in control with intuitive command-line flags.
+This tool automates multiple wordlist usage, offers flexible protocol options, and ensures clean and organized output, all while keeping the user in control with intuitive command-line flags.

 ## **TODO**
 - fix so the subs type get a clean output file instead of messy json